--system
+The -system Keyword

 The -system keyword allows you to change the placement of system rules in a search list.
 By default, PRIMOS automatically places the system rules at the beginning of the search list.
 To place the system rules elsewhere in the search list, you specify the -system keyword at the desired location.
 When you set the search list, the complete sequence of system rules is placed in your search list at the location indicated by the -system keyword.

-If you set the search list using the SET_SEARCH_RULES command, it is necessary to suppress the automatic inclusion of the system rules at the top of the list.
-To suppress automatic inclusion of system rules, use the SET_SEARCH_RULES command -no_system option.
+If you set the search list using the SET\SEARCH\RULES command, it is necessary to suppress the automatic inclusion of the system rules at the top of the list.
+To suppress automatic inclusion of system rules, use the

+SET\SEARCH\RULES command -no\system option.
 If you set the search list using the SR\$SSR subroutine, just specify the -system keyword at the desired location.
 You do not have to suppress inclusion of system rules at the beginning of the search list.

-The example in Figure 3-2 inserts the system rules at the location indicated by the -system keyword.
-The SET_SEARCH_RULES -no_system option suppresses inclusion of the system rules at the beginning of the list.
+The example in Figure 5-2 inserts the system rules at the location indicated by the -system keyword.
+The SET\SEARCH\RULES -no\system option suppresses inclusion of the system rules at the beginning of the list.

+Figure 5-2.
 Setting a Search List With User and System Default Search Rules Using the -system Keyword

-If you do not suppress the prefacing of system rules (by using the SET_SEARCH_RULES -no_system option) PRIMOS ignores the -system keyword, and places the system rules at the beginning of the file.
+If you do not suppress the prefacing of system rules (by using the SET\SEARCH\RULES -no\system option) PRIMOS ignores the -system keyword, and places the system rules at the beginning of the file.

 Do not use the -system keyword in a search rules file for the ATTACH\$ search list.
-Instead, use the -added_disks keyword to perform the equivalent operation.
+Instead, use the -added\disks keyword or set your own attach search rules to perform the equivalent operation.

--optional
+The -optional Keyword